Last fact-checked: 24 January 2019

-Activities in and around the Philippines’ spectacular coastline will suit surfers, wakeboarders, kayakers and other water sport enthusiasts.
+Activities in and around the Philippines’ spectacular coastline will suit surfers, wakeboarders, kayakers and other water sports enthusiasts.
 Snorkeling and diving are also popular pastimes here.
-For landlubbers there are miles of white sandy beaches, mountains, volcanoes and jungles to explore – along with all the tourist accoutrements such as shopping, restaurants, bars and clubs to enjoy at the end of the day.
+For landlubbers, there are miles of white sandy beaches, mountains, volcanoes and jungles to explore – along with all the tourist accouterments such as shopping, restaurants, bars and clubs to enjoy at the end of the day.

 A dental implant is a metal post, usually made from titanium, that is surgically inserted into your jawbone beneath the gum, acting as an artificial root.
 The implant is threaded to allow an abutment to be screwed into it.
 Once in place, your dentist can then mount a false tooth (or teeth) securely onto the fitting(s) to provide an identical match to the rest of your natural teeth.

 There are three stages in the dental implants process:

 The fitting of the implant is usually performed under a local anaesthetic.
 Your dentist will make a small incision into your gum, then create a small hole in your jawbone and insert the implant.
 Patients generally need to allow around three to six months for the bone to fully adhere to the implant – a process called osseointegration.

 The abutment – a small post onto which a crown can be fitted – screws directly into the dental implant that was inserted into your jawbone.
 Once the abutment is in place, attaching the crown is a straightforward process, usually carried out during the abutment fitting.